 CELT’s work is guided by, connects to, and supports a variety of USW strategies, policies and process around learning, teaching and assessment (as well as wider policies).
 This page sets out how we interact with each of policies as well as providing links to the policies themselves.

-The Course and Module Leader Indicative Responsibilities are intended to give academic staff who have course or module leadership as part of their role an indication as to the type and level of associated responsibilities.
+The Course Leader Indicative Responsibilities are intended to give academic staff who have course leadership as part of their role an indication as to the type and level of associated responsibilities.

 The academic blueprint for undergraduate courses is an important tool to ensure consistency in our approach to developing and implementing our teaching and learning.
 CELT can support academics to implement the plan and design modules that enable academic staff to focus course developments on innovation in pedagogy.

 Visit our EAL SharePoint site for more information.

 LOOP enables students to provide feedback at both module and course level in one application.
 Tools are being developed to permit staff (depending on their role) to run reports at module, course, school and faculty level.

 The University encourages students to make use of laptops and mobile devices in their learning, teaching and assessment.
 The following guidelines, approved by Academic Board, are provided so that staff and students can make effective use of such devices in a formal learning and teaching environment.